(Only applies to beginners who have not driven before)

 Will you still do a driving lesson when there is snow or ice on the road?

 I have enjoyed many a positive experience teaching safe driving techniques in the inclement weather conditions.
 Unfortunately, due to the increasingly ill advised lack of driving standards of other road users, I have decided to no longer teach with snow and ice covering the road.
-I have written a short blog piece if you are interested entitled: With regret I shall not be delivering any driving lessons on snowy roads this year.
+I have written a short blog piece if you are interested entitled: Lessons in snowy conditions.

 Questions about the Practical Driving Test (UK)